Virtual reality-based adjunctive therapy interventions for neurodiverse students

 Vizmoo believes serious therapy can be seriously fun

-Children want therapies that keep them engaged and connected while they do targeted, highly repetitive interventions — so they enjoy their therapy journey and come back for more sessions.
+We’re excited to introduce you to Groove Catcher Tx, a platform for virtual reality-assisted adjunctive therapy interventions for neurodiverse clients.
+Our VR therapies integrate dance, music, and visuals through innovative, play-based experiences.
+Clients want therapies that keep them engaged and connected while they do targeted, highly repetitive interventions — so they enjoy their therapy journey and come back for more sessions.

 Teacher or therapist working with a child.

-— Amy, Chicagoland SPED Teacher
+— Amy, Chicago-area SPED Teacher

 As a teacher or therapist, we know your workload continues to worsen.
 Our conversations with SPED practitioners confirm that some of you manage heavy caseloads, sometimes as high as 3-4X what you signed up for (sometimes 70-100 students per therapist).
 Also, over 33% of school districts face a considerable SPED shortage and high staff turnover – which means students don’t receive sufficient services.